oasis-open/openc2-oif-device/docs/Device.md

 	```bash
 	docker-compose -f device-compose.yaml -f device-compose.log.yaml ...
 	```

+- Note: If using this option, any additional containers should be added to the log yaml

 #### Device
 - Use [`docker-compose`](https://docs.docker.com/compose/reference/overview/) to start the device on the system